BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >for an eternity already.
 >
 >As if I couldn't see when you were
->Lying.
+>lying.
 I lied back as if
 >you couldn't do the same.
 As if
 >I didn't see how you two said
 >goodbye.
 Him all red and smiling as if